Tilmon leads efficient No. 19 Missouri past South Carolina

 BIG PICTURE

-South Carolina: Coach Frank Martin returned to the sideline for the first time since his second positive COVID-19 test — he previously caught the virus last summer — as assistant Bruce Shingler filled in as acting head coach during Martin’s absence.
+South Carolina: Martin returned to the sideline for the first time since his second positive COVID-19 test — he previously caught the virus last summer.
+Assistant Bruce Shingler filled in as acting head coach during Martin’s absence.
 Tuesday was South Carolina’s second game in four days after previously playing two games in 41 days due to a litany of COVID-19 issues.

 Missouri: Since an 11-day pause due to COVID-19 issues, the Tigers have put up two double-digit victories in a row.
 Missouri also cracked the 80-point barrier for the fourth time this season, improving its record to 4-0 when doing so.